 Hello again, Beauts!
 So I took a mini break from blogging with the Thanksgiving holiday and I will say it was well needed!
-Sometimes you just know when it’s time to wind down and do nothing.
-OK let’s be serious- as close to nothing as motherhood will allow!
+Sometimes you just know when it’s time to wind down and do nothing- or as close to nothing as motherhood will allow!
 I had a little more time to think about different beauty concepts that are continuously floating around in my brain and decided to zone in on project pan.
 This post isn’t about me actually doing project pan, but more of a sounding board on what it is and how I feel about it!

 Project Pan 101